Auditions

 SYNOPSIS

 Becca and Howie Corbett are struggling to find their way after losing their young son in a tragic accident.
 As they drift apart, Becca’s family try to offer well-intentioned support, but their own complicated lives only add to the troubles.
-When the teenage driver involved in the accident reaches out, the family are forced to confront their loss and the possibility of moving forward.
+When the teenage driver involved in the accident reaches out, the family are forced to confront their loss and the possibility of finally moving forward.
+Winner of the 2007 Pulitzer Prize for drama.

 The play is set in Larchmont, New York (about 35 minutes from Central New York), so a standard American accent is preferable.
-There are 5 strong roles and although Jason is a smaller role, it’s still challenging given his age, what he has been through and how his presence affects the others.
+Dialect support can be provided.
+There are five strong roles and although Jason is a smaller role, it’s still challenging given his age, what he has been through and how his presence affects the others.

-Becca: late 30s.
-Mother of Danny, wife of Howie.
-You could be forgiven for thinking she is in denial about her son’s death.
-She shuts down immediately if there is any mention of therapy or help of any kind and she is angry at her friend for not being there for her.
-She is stuck in this place where she can’t go back but she can’t move forward.
-Her answer is to try to erase everything that reminds her of her son.
-She will not allow herself to play the victim which could give the impression of her being ‘hardened’, but the opposite couldn’t be more true.
+The grieving mother of Danny and wife of Howie.
+You could be forgiven for thinking Becca is in denial about her son’s death.
+She shuts down immediately if there is any mention of therapy or help of any kind, and is angry at her friend for not being there for her.
+She is stuck in a place where she can’t go back but can’t move forward either, where she can’t forget but can’t bear to remember.
+Her answer is to try and erase everything that reminds her of her son.
+However, beneath her steeled exterior is a woman desperate to regain control, yet constantly reminded that nothing will ever be the same.

-Howie: Late 30s early 40s.
-Howie loves his wife and wants to help her but keeps getting rebuffed.
+Becca’s husband who is trying to hold everything together.
+Howie loves his wife so much and wants to help her but keeps getting rebuffed.
 He desperately needs her but he can’t reach her.
-He is also dealing with his own grief and pain while trying to ‘fix’ things.
-He is kind and patient but also capable of showing anger and frustration.
+Howie is also dealing with his own grief and pain while attempting so hard to ‘fix’ things.
+He is kind and patient but also capable of showing his anger and at times his frustration simmers beneath the surface.

-Izzy: Mid-30s.
 Becca’s younger sister.
-Able to speak her truths to her sister and to Howie, sometimes with heartfelt honesty.
-She is not afraid to call people out if she thinks they're wrong.
-She is the wild child, and brings another level of pain but also hope when she announces she is unexpectedly pregnant.
+Izzy will call a spade a spade and is able to speak her truths to her sister and to Howie, sometimes with heartfelt honesty.
+Not afraid to call people out if she thinks they are wrong, she is the wild child and free spirit.
+She brings another level of pain but also hope when she announces she is unexpectedly pregnant.

-Nat: Mid-60s.
-Becca’s Mum.
-Trying to help her daughter but she gets shut down a lot.
-Nat has had her own fair share of grief having lost her son (Becca’s brother) when he was 30.
-Becca believes the two deaths are totally unrelatable.
-Nat feels like she is walking on eggshells a lot and has a tendency to make matters worse, despite her best intentions.
+Becca and Izzy’s mother.
+Nat is well meaning, trying to help Becca through her grief but gets shut down a lot by her.
+Nat has had her own fair share of grief having lost her son Arthur (Becca & Izzy’s brother) when he was 30 years old.
+However, Becca is not interested in comparing notes, believing that the two deaths are unrelatable.
+Nat feels like she is walking on eggshells a lot of the time and has a tendency, to make matters worse rather than better with what she says, despite her best intentions.

 Watch this space for details of the remaining play in our 2025 season, Many Happy Returns, or sign up to our emailing list to receive advance information.